nyr24/minigrep/README.md

 - -i -- ignore case in $pattern and occurences
 - -n -- output line numbers

-You can also include options that accept an argument:
+optional arguments that accept an argument:
-- -f -- write all program output to the file, instead of stdin:\n-f $output_to_file_path
+- -f -- write all program output to the file, instead of standart output: -f $output_to_file_path
-- -e -- exclude searching from paths which contain patterns:\n-e .git,.png,.exe
+- -e -- exclude searching from paths which contain patterns: -e .git,.png,.exe